xin-huang/dadi-cli/README.md

 The above command will create a private SSH Key file "ssh-key" and a public SSH Key file "ssh-key.pub".
 Users will need to edit the "dadi.auto.tfvars" to setup Terraform to connect to AWS and run dadi-cli and work queue.

-For AWS, users need to choose the [instance_type](https://aws.amazon.com/ec2/instance-types/), the region, and the contente of the public SSH Key file.
+For AWS, users need to choose the [instance_type](https://aws.amazon.com/ec2/instance-types/), the region, and the content of the public SSH Key file.
 If users want to run dadi-cli, set `run = true` and fill in the "parameters" with the dadi-cli subcommand (dadi-cli command minus `dadi-cli` portion) the user wants to run.
 Ex:
 ```bash
 InferDM --fs two_epoch_syn.fs --model two_epoch --p0 1 1 --ubounds 10 10 --lbounds 10e-3 10e-3 --grids 30 40 50 --output terra.two_epoch.demo.params --optimizations 2 --nomisid --email username@email.com
 ```
-Users will want to include the data they will use in the "uploads" folder, which will be placed in the directory that `dadi-cli` is executed from.
+Users will want to include any data they will use in the "uploads" folder, which will be placed in the directory that `dadi-cli` is executed from.
 When filling in the parameters for Terraform, users can include an email to send results to with the `--email` argument.
 Otherwise users will need to SSH into the AWS instances Terraform launches.
 An easy way to SSH into the AWS instance is, from inside the "terraform" folder, to run:
 ```bash
 ssh dadi@$(terraform output -raw public_ip) -i ssh-key